Trigger Warning: suicide.

 For as long as she can remember Lisa always wanted to be a mum.
 As a child, when people asked her what she wanted to be, the answer was “a mum”.
 She wanted a huge family (11 kids and a bus to be honest), but she was in for a rude awakening.

 When Lisa was 12, she did some research on her genetic condition Chronic Granulomatous Disorder (CGD).
-According to the literature of the day and her doctors, she realised it wasn’t possible which left me devastated.
+According to the literature of the day and her doctors, she realised it wasn’t possible which left her devastated.
 Lisa genuinely believes this was the root of her subsequent depression and suicidality which lasted more than 15 years.
 She cannot describe the pain she carried with her.

 In 2016 Lisa moved to Tasmania and while attending a conference hosted by the Immune Deficiencies Foundation of Australia, she met an internationally renowned specialist in CGD from France.
 Lisa asked if there was any research or new treatments on the horizon that one day might mean she and her husband could be parents.
 He was seemingly shocked at their question and told them that in France they would already be parents.
 He warned that it would not be easy, that there were many risks and no guarantees… but there was hope.